What is lead extraction?

 they also might place new leads at this time.

-- The team will close and bandage the site where they inserted the sheath.
+The team will close and bandage the site where the sheath was inserted.

 What happens after a lead extraction?